Duke Ellington School of the Arts: Arts

 Ellington's mission is to emphasize the arts as much as academics.
-It offers training in eight disciplines: Dance, Literary Media and Communications, Museum Studies, Instrumental or Vocal Music, Theater, Technical Design and Production, and Visual Arts.
+It offers training in eight disciplines: Dance, Cinematic Arts and Media Production, Museum Studies, Instrumental or Vocal Music, Theater, Technical Design and Production, and Visual Arts.

 In support of their arts program, the school offers master classes taught by accomplished artists such as Wynton Marsalis, Billy Taylor, Lynn Whitfield, and Lionel Hampton.

 The school is recognized for, among other things, its award-winning Duke Ellington Show Choir.
 Founded by Samuel L. E. Bonds Sr. in 1986, the Choir performs all types of music including Broadway, Gospel, Spirituals, Opera, Jazz, and R&B. Samuel L. E. Bonds Sr., who retired from the school in 2018, studied with Todd Duncan and still teaches private lessons.
 Students in the Choir are required to continue performing academically, maintaining a minimum grade point average of 3.0.
 As well as performing as part of an ensemble, they are also allowed to focus on solo work.
 It performs a holiday show of Amahl and the Night Visitors yearly.